treeforest456/udacity_dlnd_p3_languagetranslation/README.md

 	Word Ids:      [177, 252, 293, 246, 108, 72, 180, 173, 1]
 	French Words: ['il', 'est', 'le', 'terrain', 'de', "l'", 'automne', '.', '<EOS>']
 	```

+## Imperfect Translation
+You might notice that some sentences translate better than others.
+Since the dataset was used only has a vocabulary of 227 English words of the thousands that could be used, the good results could be saw if only these words were used.
+Additionally, the translations in this data set were made by Google translate, so the translations themselves aren't particularly good.
+Thankfully, for this project, a perfect translation was not really needed.
+However, if I want to create a better translation model, I'll need better data.